KaytchJam/Metaballs/README.md

 Build with `cmake --build <YOUR BUILD FOLDER NAME>`.
 Executable will be in the build folder.

 For this project I implemented Marching Cubes along with various Metaballs.
+The project is done in C++ using GLFW, GLAD, and GLM.
+When you run the project you can click left and right to change the scene of metaballs on display.

 #### References: